Debt Trapped South Africans Have These 3 Options Available To Them

 Even if you don’t buy into all the mainstream New Year’s resolution hype, you can’t deny the fact that there is a moment (sometimes just a fleeting moment) when we all do a little soul searching.
 Whether it’s a conscious decision or not, the moments of quiet reflection almost always end up with us making mental notes of the things we want to try to improve on in the next 365 days.

-A new year, let alone a new decade, always seems like a great time to hit the reboot button.
+A new year, always seems like a great time to hit the reboot button.
 It’s a chance to dust off the cobwebs of the previous year and an opportunity to put our best foot forward.

 It’s obvious that those “things we need to sort out” lists differ from one person to the next, but many of our lists will include all too familiar themes: